jbequ5/Enigma-Machine-Miner/SAGE-Deep-Dive.md

 Raw BD/PD artifacts are upgraded using intelligence and adversarial insights, then measured for real-world impact.
 Landed proposals generate new challenges that feed back into Solve.

 Synapse (the Meta-Agent) orchestrates the Intelligence Subsystem and continuously reinjects improvements across the platform.
 Controlled interfaces ensure each subsystem stays focused while contributing to the overall flywheel.

+## Example End-to-End Flow
+A miner runs an Enigma Machine mission on a quantum circuit optimization challenge.
+The Solve Subsystem receives a fragment with EFS = 0.82, passes all gates, and credits the miner.
+Strategy ranks it highly and enriches it with graph connections.
+Intelligence uses it to improve the Neural-Net Scoring Head and distill a better local model.
+Economic upgrades a sponsor proposal using this intelligence, lands it, and generates revenue that increases prize pools.
+The new challenge data flows back into Solve.
+Synapse surfaces the improved strategy to other miners in real time.

 ## Why This Flywheel Is Different
 This is a true self-reinforcing intelligence flywheel.
 Every Enigma Machine run feeds gated fragments into Solve.
 Strategy turns them into ranked intelligence.
 Defense hardens the system.
 Intelligence continuously improves itself through its three pillars.
 Economic converts intelligence into real value — landing proposals that collect performance data and marketplace revenue that funds larger prize pools — while feeding impact signals back.